-- 3.1 Select at least six test sites within the lot under consideration using the stratified random number method for selection of a test site within a test area in accordance with Test Method AS 1289.1.4.2 (unless otherwise specified) (Note 7.1).
+- 3.1 Select at least six test sites within the lot under consideration using random stratified sampling to determine sampling and test locations in accordance with the requirements of the specification, sampling plan or testing methodology as appropriate (Note 7.1).
 Number each test site and any bias check test site consecutively in chronological order. - 3.2 At each test site, undertake the following: - 3.2.1 Measure the nuclear gauge moisture content, water content, dry density and wet density in accordance with Test Method N01, except that no moisture bias and wet density bias are applied.
-Record the relevant density and moisture test data while meeting the requirements of Test Method N01 Table 3 for both the 0° and 90° orientations. - 3.2.2 Obtain a moisture content sample in accordance with Test Method Q061 from the location shown in Figure 1. - 3.2.3 Determine the oven-dry moisture content of the sample obtained in accordance with Test Method AS 1289.2.1.1.
+Record the relevant density and moisture test data while meeting the requirements of Test Method N01 Table 3 for both the 0° and 90° orientations. - Obtain a moisture content sample in accordance with Test Method Q061 from the location 3.2.2 shown in Figure 1. - 3.2.3 Determine the oven-dry moisture content of the sample obtained in accordance with Test Method AS 1289.2.1.1.
 For stabilised materials, return moisture content samples to a laboratory and place in drying ovens within the same work shift as the moisture content sampling is undertaken.